SaharAgranov/Assignment3-text-analysis/README.md

 - **Tokenization**: Breaking down the text into individual tokens (words or phrases).
 - **Word Frequency Analysis**: Calculating and visualizing the frequency of words in the text.
 - **Sentiment Analysis**: Assessing the sentiment of the text (positive, negative, neutral).
-- **Visualization**: Generating charts and graphs to visualize word frequencies and sentiment distribution.

 ## Data